Phillipson to respond to university funding crisis this week

 The education secretary was speaking after the government announced the creation of Skills England, a new body designed to plug the country’s skills gaps by bringing together the work of key partners.

-The organisation, which will be established in phases over the next nine to 12 months, will identify training courses which can be funded under an expanded growth and skills levy.
-It will be chaired on an interim basis by Richard Pennycook, the former chief executive of the Co-operative Group and a non-executive director at the Department for Education.
+The organisation, which will be established in phases over the next nine to 12 months, will identify training courses that can be funded under an expanded growth and skills levy.
+It will be chaired on an interim basis by Richard Pennycook, former chief executive of the Co-operative Group and a non-executive director at the Department for Education.

 patrick.jack@timeshighereducation.com